-The looms are situated on the third floor of the residency with working tables and storage spaces.
+The looms are situated on the third floor of the residency with work tables and storage spaces.
 The view is a gorgeous, sweeping outlook of where the Blanda River merges with the ocean.

-There are two different-size looms: 80 and 140cm.
-They are 4, 6 or 8 shafts counter-balanced.
-Residents have full access to looms and weaving equipment; large selection of reeds, warping reel, distaff holders, shuttles, yarn reels etc. Please bring basics (measuring tape etc) and your desired threads.
+There are four different-size looms: 80, 120, 130 and 140cm.
+They are 4, 6 or 8 shaft countermarch looms.
+Residents have full access to looms and weaving equipment; large selection of reeds, warping reel, distaff holders, shuttles, yarn reels etc. Please bring basics (measuring tape etc.) and your desired threads.
 There is only a very small selection of wool, cotton, and linen available to buy in the Textilsetur offices.